-Research Interests: Global history, history of colonialism and capitalism.
-Animal studies, natural history, biology, and environmental history.
-Anthropology and ethnography.
-History of Latin America and the Global South.
+Research Interests: Global history; history of colonialism and capitalism; Animal studies; natural history; environmental history; anthropology and ethnography; history of Latin America and the Global South.

 “Transmodern Bees in the Tropics: Mapping Honey Production in the Gulf of Mexico and the Caribbean,” Latin America As Laboratory Workshop, Harvard University.
 2019

 “Abejas modernas: la reconfiguración del paisaje y la ciencia en México del siglo XX,” panel Conexiones transnacionales de la ciencia mexicana.
 XV Reunión Internacional de Historiadores de México, October, Guadalajara, México: Universidad de Guadalajara.
 2018

 “Honeybee Networks.
 Beekeeping in the Twentieth Century: The Cuban case.”
 Building Bridges Beyond Disciplines, Graduate Students Researching in Cuba, May, New Haven, Connecticut, United States: Yale University.
 2018

 “Developing Bees: Capitalism, Environment, and Science in the History of Beekeeping.”
 Workshop Unusual Cures, History of Science Department, February, Cambridge, Massachusetts, United States: Harvard University.
 2018

 BA., Communication Studies with Concentration in Socio-Cultural Research, Instituto Tecnológico y de Estudios Superiores de Occidente, Mexico (ITESO)

 MA., Social Anthropology, Universidad Autónoma de Yucatán, Mexico (UADY)